-- (a) A letter of defence and details of counterclaim (if any) accompanied in each case by copies of all relevant documents including any experts' reports shall be delivered to the Claimant within twenty-eight days from the receipt of the letter of claim or from the date of the appointment of the arbitrator, whichever shall be the later. - (b) Letter of reply and defence to counterclaim (if any) within a further twentyone days. - (c) Where there is a counterclaim, letter of reply to defence to counterclaim within a further fourteen days. - (d) No extension to the above time limits will be granted unless application is made before expiry of the existing time limit.
-Any extensions granted shall not in total exceed twenty eight days. - (e) If a party fails to communicate to the arbitrator its letter of defence, letter of reply and defence to counterclaim, or letter of reply to defence to counterclaim within the time limits set out above or set by an extension of time granted by the arbitrator, the arbitrator shall on application by the other party notify the defaulting party that unless the outstanding communication is received within fourteen days he will proceed to the award on the basis of the submissions and documents before him to the exclusion of all others.
-Any pleading submitted by a defaulting party subsequent to expiry of such extended time limit shall not be admissible. - (f) Copies of all the above letters and documents shall be sent to the arbitrator and to the other party, or if the other party is acting through a solicitor or representative, to that solicitor or representative. - (g) There shall be no hearing unless, in exceptional circumstances, the arbitrator requires this. - (h) In the case of an oral hearing the arbitrator shall have power to allocate the time available (which shall be limited to one working day) between the parties in such manner that each party has an equal opportunity in which to present his case. - All communications or notifications under this procedure may be by letter, telex or telefax.
+- (a) A letter of defence and details of counterclaim (if any) accompanied in each case by copies of all relevant documents including any experts' reports shall be delivered to the Claimant within twenty-eight days from receipt of the letter of claim or from the date of the appointment of the arbitrator, whichever shall be the later. - (b) Letter of reply and defence to counterclaim (if any) within a further twenty-one days. - (c) Where there is a counterclaim, letter of reply to defence to counterclaim within a further fourteen days. - (d) Any extension to the above time limits must be applied for before expiry of the existing time limit.
+If a party fails to serve its pleading within the time limit set, the arbitrator, on the application of the other party or of his own motion, will notify the defaulting party that unless the outstanding communication is received within a fixed period (maximum 14 days) he will proceed to the award on the basis of the submissions and documents before him to the exclusion of all others.
+Any pleading submitted by the defaulting party subsequent to expiry of the time limit set by the arbitrator's notice shall not be admissible.
+The time allowed by the arbitrator's notice, added to any extension of time previously allowed in respect of the same pleading shall not in total exceed 28 days. - (e) Following the service of the letter of reply, or, where there is a counterclaim, following service of the letter of reply to defence to counterclaim, the arbitrator may declare to the parties that pleadings have closed.
+No further pleadings shall be considered by the arbitrator following such a declaration. (f) Copies of all the above letters and documents shall be sent to the arbitrator and to the other party, or if the other party is acting through a solicitor or representative, to that solicitor or representative. (g) There shall be no hearing unless, in exceptional circumstances, the arbitrator requires this. (h) In the case of an oral hearing the arbitrator shall have power to allocate the time available (which shall be limited to one working day) between the parties in such manner that each party has an equal opportunity in which to present his case. (i) All communications or notifications under this procedure may be by letter, telex or telefax.